ET explores Kamala Harris' love story with her husband, Doug.

-Kamala Harris has made history this month with her appointment as Joe Biden's vice presidential running mate.
-She is officially accepting the vice presidential nomination on Wednesday evening.
-The 55-year-old California senator has had one incredibly loyal cheerleader by her side throughout her own presidential race and now in her role as the Democratic vice presidential nominee -- her husband, Doug Emhoff.
+Kamala Harris makes history on Wednesday, Jan.
+20, as Joe Biden is sworn in as President of the United States, and she becomes Vice President.
+The 56-year-old California senator is the first woman and woman of color to ever hold this title.
+In addition to her supporters, Harris has had one incredibly loyal cheerleader by her side throughout her own presidential race and now in her role as Vice President -- her husband, Doug Emhoff.

 Doug is known for his regular social media presence, championing Kamala on the campaign trail, and even showing off his "dad bod" at a Pride parade (see below).
 The couple's love story is a relatively new one -- by political standards -- but incredibly sweet.